NewsGitLabAI agents

 The risk is timing.
 AI coding tools have gotten good, fast.
 Claude Code and Cursor handle full features from a text prompt.
 Amazon's Q Developer injected code fixes directly into production pipelines at scale last quarter.
 The technology is real.
 But "AI agents write most code by 2028" is still a bet, not a certainty.

-One detail worth noting: GitLab's restructuring follows a pattern.
+One detail worth highlighting: GitLab's restructuring follows a pattern.
 Microsoft, Google, and Amazon have all reorganized engineering teams this year to prioritize AI-native workflows.
 The difference is that GitLab is doing it publicly, with a timeline, and without the cushion of a trillion-dollar parent company.